 The yearly external audit is a way of ensuring the documented processes are being followed and that compliance with the ISO 27001 Standard is being maintained.

 External audits can also be performed on your suppliers which can form a vital part of your due diligence procedures before awarding contracts.
-QMS can help with these type of audits also.
-QMS consultants are experienced in a wide range of sectors, making their auditing skills extremely useful, whether you need a standard ISO 27001 audit, or an audit that is specific to your requirements.
+We can help with these type of audits also.
+Our consultants are experienced in a wide range of sectors, making their auditing skills extremely useful, whether you need a standard ISO 27001 audit, or an audit that is specific to your requirements.
 Please visit our third party auditing page for more information.